Kelvin Mellor: Return to Crewe

 On 20 May 2022, Mellor returned to his first professional club Crewe Alexandra on a free transfer following their relegation to League Two.
 He started in Crewe's opening game of the 2022–23 season, a 2–1 victory over Rochdale at Spotland, and scored in the following game, a 3–0 home win over Harrogate Town at Gresty Road on 6 August 2022.
+On 12 May 2023, Mellor's departure was announced by the club.